Texas Senate race exposes Republican tensions

 | ROUND ROCK, Texas

-ROUND ROCK, Texas The fierce battle between the Tea Party and establishment Republicans for control of the party is on full display in the Texas race for the U.S. Senate this year, and the outcome could have national consequences.
+ROUND ROCK, Texas The fierce battle between the conservative Tea Party movement and establishment Republicans for control of the party is on full display in the race for a Senate seat in Texas this year and the outcome could have national consequences.

-David Dewhurst, the Texas lieutenant governor since 2003, represents the establishment wing of the party in the first Texas open U.S. Senate race in a decade.
+David Dewhurst, the Texas lieutenant governor since 2003, represents the establishment wing of the party in the first open Senate race in Texas in a decade.

-He is challenged by former state solicitor general Ted Cruz, who is stealing the hearts of Tea Party groups around the country.
+He is being challenged by Ted Cruz, a former state solicitor general who is being backed by Tea Party groups around the country.
 Republican Senator Kay Bailey Hutchison is retiring.

-No Democrat has won statewide office in Texas since 1994, so the victor in the Texas Republican primary will likely be coronated in the November general election.
+No Democrat has won statewide office in Texas since 1994, so the victor in the Texas Republican primary election will likely win in the November general election.

 A date for the primary has not yet been finalized because of a separate court battle over how to redraw the electoral district lines in Texas.